yogitakhtr597/Durable-Functions-Order-Processing/README.md

 2. Open up a browser and go that url to trigger the start of an orchestration instance.

 3. Go to the `statusQueryGetUri` to see the status of your orchestration instance.
-It should show "Running" at the beginning, but change to "Completed" after a few seconds if you refresh the page, just like shown (above)[#using-azure-functions-core-tools-(cli)].
+It should show "Running" at the beginning, but change to "Completed" after a few seconds if you refresh the page, just like shown [above](#using-azure-functions-core-tools-cli).

 ## Clean up resources